 Explore with smells because as children are exposed to different smells, they learn more about their environment by distinguishing between good and bad smells, comfortable and uncomfortable smells to identify comfort and possible danger.
 Your child's sense of smell will continue to develop until she's around 8 years old.

 Taste buds begin forming early in fetal development around 9 weeks, and a baby’s taste buds are already fully developed at birth.
 Children have a few preferences from birth such as human milk and breastfeeding.
 This is especially true if they are breastfed first and then offered formula or a bottle.
 They are also born with a preference for sweets instead of sour or bitter flavors, which they can detect through breast milk.
-That’s why he may seem less than thrilled to nurse after you’ve eaten brussel sprouts, and greedy after you’ve had a piece of cake.
+That’s why he may seem less than thrilled to nurse after you’ve eaten brussels sprouts, and greedy after you’ve had a piece of cake.

 Newborn to 3 months: Your baby's sense of taste is very sensitive.
 Newborns can have a wider range of taste buds when compared to adults.
 This is because taste buds in newborns can be found on the tonsils and the back of the throat, as well as on the tongue.
 During her first three months, your baby can distinguish between sweet and bitter tastes.
 She prefers sweet flavors, like the taste of breast milk.